 The huge market adoption of yoga in mainstream fitness is an opportunity not to be missed.

-Most large gym franchises have a yoga offering, with many specialist yoga studios lurking around every metropolitan corner.
+Most large gym franchises have a yoga offering, and many specialist yoga studios lurk around every metropolitan corner.

 Yoga is a training method that improves range of motion and strength, as well as providing a mental boost.

 Yoga is widely adopted by the female fitness community, but increasingly by males as well.